EBA / ECB Stress Testing

 - Tool features based on experience from previous EBA/ECB stress test exercises

-DAS - Driver Analysis and Simulation
+Driver Analysis & Simulation

-DAS is a customizable out-of-the-box solution based on Excel and PowerQuery which provides various dynamic illustrations of EBA/ECB stress test results as well as top-down simulation functionalities in order to analyze and optimize EBA/ECB stress test results.
+Driver Analysis & Simulation is a customizable out-of-the-box solution based on Excel and PowerQuery which provides various dynamic illustrations of EBA/ECB stress test results as well as top-down simulation functionalities in order to analyze and optimize EBA/ECB stress test results.

 - Instant visualization enables efficient analysis and interpretation of EBA/ECB stress test results